coastalwhite/intro-power-analysis/src/assignment.md

 reproducibility.
 How easy is it for the people checking your assignment to reproduce your method(/results).
 Is your code readable?
 Is there some clear documentation on compiling code, executing an attack or installing dependencies?
-It is not needed to write step by step instructions yourself for most of these steps, but it is important to write an overview on installing dependencies (linking to the installation guide of that dependency), compiling instructions (when needed) and attack execution instructions.
+It is not needed to write step-by-step instructions yourself for most of these steps, but it is important to write an overview on installing dependencies (linking to the installation guide of that dependency), compiling instructions (when needed) and attack execution instructions.